 Duration: 2 days (6-7 May)

-Instructor: Ross Marshall, Founder and Director, Leading Green (UK)
+Instructors: Ross Marshall, Founder and Director, Leading Green (UK); Palash Sanyal, Advisor, Coach and Trainer (Canada)

 Dr. Ross Marshall has since 1989 been conducting EIA, building up EIA teams and providing executive oversight to major infrastructure projects in the UK Power & Energy, Waste & Water, Utility and Climate Change Adaptation sectors.
 Between 2004-17 he was Deputy Director of the UK Environment Agency with responsibility for EIA & SEA, before leaving to create Leading Green, a training and advisory consultancy uniquely specializing in EIA, EMS and Sustainability leadership development and team performance, working closely with industry and governmental organization internationally.
 Ross is a Past-President of IAIA, sits on the Training & Professional Development Committee, and is an active IAIA coach & mentor for IAIA’s PDP Course: “Foundations of Impact Assessment’.
 He is also a former IEMA director (UK) and EIA professional competency examiner and loves bad jokes.